Wickslynx/Wickslynx/README.md

-👋 Hello, I'm Wickslynx!

-I'm a junior high school student with a passion for programming and computers!
+👋 Hello, I'm Wickslynx A junior high school student with a passion for programming.

-🌟 My Interests:
+🌟 Interests: C++, C, Python

-   C++: Making fast, efficient and powerful software.

-   C: Low level acces to the machine.

-   Python: Automating tasks and exploring AI.

-🎓 Currently Learning:
+🎓 Currently Learning: C

-   C: Need to understand the fundementals.

-📧 Reach Me:
+📧 Reach Me: Wickslynx@yahoo.com

-You can reach out to me at Wickslynx@yahoo.com.
-I will respond within 1 - 7 days.

-🇸🇪 Nationality

-Proudly Swedish! 🇸🇪
+🇸🇪 Nationality: Swedish

-🛡️ Areas of Interest:

-   Cyber Security: Protecting the digital world.

-   Embedded Programming: Making stuff IRL.
-(ESP32)

-   Databases, Servers, Operating systems: Whatever i find interesting, (AuroraDB, AuroraServer, AuroraOS)
+🛡️ Interested in: Cyber Security and Embedded Programming.

-⏳ Programming Experience:
+⏳ Programming Experience: 3 years

-I've been coding for 3 years, gaining experience with each project!

-🧭 Current Availability:

-I'm open to collaborating on projects, though I may focus more on my own endeavors.
+🧭 Current Availability: Well, i can help with projects but will probably focus more one my own projects.